apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsUserGuide.md

   during last upgrade.

 * `-refreshNodes`: Updates the namenode with the set of datanodes allowed to connect to the namenode.
-Namenodes re-read datanode hostnames in the file defined by `dfs.hosts`, `dfs.hosts.exclude` Hosts defined in `dfs.hosts` are the datanodes that are part of the cluster.
+By default, Namenodes re-read datanode hostnames in the file defined by `dfs.hosts`, `dfs.hosts.exclude` Hosts defined in `dfs.hosts` are the datanodes that are part of the cluster.
 If there are entries in `dfs.hosts`, only the hosts in it are allowed to register with the namenode.
 Entries in `dfs.hosts.exclude` are datanodes that need to be decommissioned.
+   Alternatively if `dfs.namenode.hosts.provider.classname` is set to `org.apache.hadoop.hdfs.server.blockmanagement.CombinedHostFileManager`, all include and exclude hosts are specified in the JSON file defined by `dfs.hosts`.
    Datanodes complete decommissioning when all the replicas from them are replicated to other datanodes.
 Decommissioned nodes are not automatically shutdown and are not chosen for writing for new